 - If number of features is 2, then we get points in 2Dspace as shown in the next slide. - We can also have an n-dimensional feature space

 Decision boundary in one-dimensional case with two classes.

-Decision boundary in 2 (or 3) dimensional case with three classes
+Decision boundary in two dimensional case with three classes